goncaloroque30/GRAPE-Docs/docs/Application.md

 | Heading   | &#10003;  | 0 &#8804; x &#8804; 360    |          |
 | Gradient  |           |                            |          |

-On import error: does not add the Runway.

 #### Routes

 | Variable  | Mandatory | Constraint                 | Unit |